So you want to climb Mount Kilimanjaro?

 It’s vital to maintain good hygiene practices – the very worst thing you can do is get ill while you’re trying to scale Kilimanjaro!

-At a minimum I’d suggest antibacterial gel, diarrhoea pills, water purification tablets and baby wipes.
+At a minimum I’d suggest antibacterial gel, diarrhea pills, water purification tablets and baby wipes.

 You may also need to bring your malaria medication, and you’ll also need to make sure that you’ve got all the relevant vaccinations before you leave your country of origin.